 Final Thoughts on Skin Layering

-Layering skin care products can yield amazing results, but like anything, if it is not done correctly, it can be detrimental.
+Layering skincare products can yield amazing results, but like anything, if it is not done correctly, it can be detrimental.
 Your facial skin is delicate and you should be careful with it.
 Understanding how ingredients interact with one another is key to layering products properly.

-Here we have listed the basic rules that will ease this process however, learning more about the products you own and your skin type will help you make more informed decision and ensure better results with your skin.
+Here we have listed the basic rules that will ease this process however, learning more about the products you own and your skin type will help you make more informed decisions and ensure better results with your skin.
 We have also written a post about creating a skincare routine for beginners.
 It will be helpful for anyone trying to add new products to their routine and create a more robust combination of products.

 Remember, you don’t have to do everything all at once.
 Start slow.
-Cleanse, moisturize and add SPF, thats the mantra that you need to remember.
+Cleanse, moisturize and add SPF, that’s the mantra that you need to remember.